Akshitajain1906/Summer-Internship-2022/Day-03 assignment/gitHub cheatsheet.md

-# gitHub cheat sheet
+# GitHub cheat sheet
-has the short notes for basic and better understanding of gitHub
+has the short notes for basic and better understanding of GitHub

 # Why do we need GIT ?
 + enables us to track versions of file